Recyclebot

 A recyclebot (or RecycleBot) is an open-source hardware device for converting waste plastic into filament for open-source 3D printers like the RepRap.
 Making DIY 3D printer filament at home is both less costly and better for the environment than purchasing conventional 3D printer filament.
 In following the RepRap tradition there are recyclebot designs that use mostly 3-D printable parts.
-This machine, license GPLv3, can be see in the Figure.
+This machine, licensed GPLv3, can be seen in the Figure.